GraymonDgt/SRB2Archipelago/srb2/docs/detailed_guide_en.md

 Place a yaml for every game you want to play with in this folder

-when you have all your yamls in the folder, click 'Generate' in the archipelago launcher
+When you have all your yamls in the folder, click 'Generate' in the Archipelago launcher

-a terminal will open and when its finished a zip file will be created in C:\ProgramData\Archipelago\output
+A terminal will open and when its finished a zip file will be created in C:\ProgramData\Archipelago\output

 (if the terminal remains open then read what it says.
 If the issue is with a yaml it should give a line number)

-To host a game, go to archipelago.gg and under 'Getting started' click 'Host game'
+To host a game, go to archipelago.gg and under the 'Getting started' menu in the top left corner, click 'Host game'

 Upload the zip file from C:\ProgramData\Archipelago\output and click 'create room'

-You may now connect to the room using whatever method is required per game using the 5 digit number
+You may now connect to the room using whatever method is required per game using the 5 digit number.